Adaptive weighted approach for high-dimensional statistical learning and inference: Conclusions remarks

-This paper proposes a new distributed estimator named weighted average estimate (WAVE for short) in the context of high-dimensional regressions.
-The notable feature of WAVE is that it achieves a balance between the communication efficient and statistical efficient.
-On the one hand, WAVE consumes very low communication cost because each worker is required to deliver only two vectors to the master.
-On the other hand, WAVE is more statistical efficient since the estimate in workers with a larger variance would be allocated to a smaller weight.
-It is shown that WAVE is effective even when the samples across local machines have different mean and covariance.
-Moreover, WAVE can be applied to a wide range of scenarios, including the linear model under the huber loss and the generalized linear model.
+The second restriction on the number of agents arises from the estimation of the variance.
+This limitation can be addressed through a sample splitting strategy.
+Specifically, half of the samples in agents is allocated for estimating the parameter itself, while the other half are used to estimate the variance of the parameter estimation.
+This approach effectively decouples the tasks of parameter estimation and variance estimation, thereby relaxing the constraint on the number of agents.

 Actually, WAVE can be extended to more general models like semi-parametric models, quantile regression models and etc., in which the parameter of interest can be aggregated via the formula like (\ref{ada_aggregate}).
-The difference lies at that the diagonal matrix ${\bf\Lambda}$ should be customized according to specific model, relevant research can be explored in future study.
+The difference lies at that the diagonal matrix should be customized according to specific model, relevant research can be explored in future study.

-\acks{We would like to acknowledge support for these projects from Key NSF of China under Grant No. 62136005, the NSF of China under Grant No. 61922087, 12001486.}